 Concomitant medications used during the study will be reviewed by study staff to identify deviations associated with the use of prohibited medications during the double-masked treatment period.
-Concomitant medications will be coded by medication class and preferred drug name using the World Health Organization Drug (WHO Drug) Dictionary (Version: March 2014).
 Procedural deviations will be determined from administrative requirements and any other comments recorded on the CRF or supporting documentation.